Tags

 Karen’s brilliant idea to post the menus from French school lunches on her blog, really shows some concrete examples of what goes on every day in French schools, and by extension, what they eat at home too.

 I am often asked by busy moms browsing through Pablo’s menus, “How can you do these fancy meals for Pablo every night?”
-Well, I hate to kill the bubble and gourmet aura around French family cuisine, but I’m here to tell you that it’s just not that fancy.
-Well… it is, and it isn’t.
+Well, I hate to kill the bubble and gourmet aura around French family cuisine, but I’m here to tell you that it’s just

 If by fancy, you mean that it tastes really good, then yes it’s the idea.
 If by fancy, you mean some thought and finesse has been put into the dishes that compose a meal, then absolutely.
 If by fancy, you mean that care was put into presentation and preparation, definitely.
 That approach is the cornerstone of the French view of food as a pleasurable, worthwhile, sharing experience.